zkotti/fun-in-lockdown/guide.md

 ### Classic board games
 If you are stuck at home with your family or your roommate(s), you could try one of these fun board games:

-* Clue: A suspenseful murder mystery game that turns everyone into a detective.
-More info [here](https://en.wikipedia.org/wiki/Cluedo).
+* [Clue](https://en.wikipedia.org/wiki/Cluedo): A suspenseful murder mystery game that turns everyone into a detective.
-* Taboo: The game of forbidden words.
+* [Taboo](https://en.wikipedia.org/wiki/Taboo_(game)): The game of forbidden words.
 In Taboo, your goal is to get your teammate to say the word written on one of the game cards without saying that word or any of the “taboo” words also listed with it.
-More info [here](https://en.wikipedia.org/wiki/Taboo_(game)).
-* Twister: As the box promises, have you twisted up in knots and probably doubled over laughing, too.
-More info [here](https://en.wikipedia.org/wiki/Twister_(game)).
+* [Twister](https://en.wikipedia.org/wiki/Twister_(game)): As the box promises, have you twisted up in knots and probably doubled over laughing, too.
-* Stratego: A Napoleonic version of capture the flag!
-More info [here](https://en.wikipedia.org/wiki/Stratego).
+* [Stratego](https://en.wikipedia.org/wiki/Stratego): A Napoleonic version of capture the flag!

 ---